These almond flour peanut butter cookies are filled with peanut flavor. They're crispy and golden on the outside, with a soft and chewy interior.

 Once you've tried the base recipe, you might want to give these variations a try!

-- Sesame - Sprinkle the scooped cookie dough with sesame seeds and then granulated sugar prior to baking for a sesame peanut twist.
+Sesame seeds - Sprinkle the scooped cookie dough with sesame seeds and then granulated sugar prior to baking for a sesame peanut twist.

 Equipment

-Another tip for uniform cookies is to use a round cookie cutter or the rim of an upside down glass to push the cookies back into a round shape as soon as they are removed from the oven and still hot and pliable.
-Place the cutter or glass over the top of the cookie and carefully scoot it in gentle circles so the cookie edges become round again.
-I've had this set of round cookie cutters (affiliate link) for years, and I use it all the time.
+Round cookie cutters - Use a round cookie cutter or the rim of an upside down glass to swirl these cookies back into a round shape after baking.
+Do this as soon as you remove them from the oven while they are still hot and pliable.
+I've had a set for years, and I use it all the time.

 Recipe Tips